Why do you think you need breast enlargement?

 - Fat grafting: This is a fairly new method of breast enhancement.
 The advantages are the fat is taken from patients own body & it feels very natural.
 However the disadvantages are it is unpredictable (it may require few sessions to get adequate volume enlargement), it has risks of lump formation that may be bothersome to patients and there is a limitation to the size of the breasts.
 It is very useful for correction of asymmetry, tuberous breast deformities and corrective surgery after breast implant.

 - Injectable Gels: The only safe gel based product is Macrolane (Hyaluronic acid).
-But it has many limitations it is injected into the breast tissue, can cause lumpiness, very expensive, it is not permanent and large volume injection can cause risks of infection etc.
+But it has many limitations it is injected into the breast tissue, can cause lumpiness, very expensive, it is not and large volume injection can cause risks of infection etc.

 Where do I insert the implant?